isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-roku.md

 1. **Update playhead value**

-    Update `mediaUpdatePlayhead`' position value mulitiple times when the playhead changes.
+    When media playhead changes notify the SDK by calling `mediaUpdatePlayhead` API.
 For video-on-demand (VOD), the value is specified in seconds from the beginning of the media item.
 For live streaming, the value is specified as the number of seconds since midnight UTC on that day.

     ```
     ADBMobile().mediaUpdatePlayhead(position)